 - Is the gate structurally sound and free from damage and defects?

-- Is the gate hardware in good condition and proper working order?
+- Is the gate hardware in good condition and in proper working order?

 - Is the gate properly anchored to support structures?